 - Departments and programs reserve the right to determine the number of points of transfer credit awarded to each student.

-- No amount of transfer credit (whether credits or RUs) will affect PhD students' five-year guaranteed funding package.
+- No amount of transfer credit (whether credits or RUs) will affect the number of years of funding guaranteed in the offer of admission.

 Policies for awarding transfer credit differ depending on the type of degree program (doctoral or master's).
 Please see the appropriate section below.